-- Wide file of responding persons this is where we keep only people responding in all waves and put the variables for each wave next to each other. - Wide file of enumerated persons this is where we keep only those people who were in responding households in all waves and the variables for each wave are put next to each other. - Long file of responding persons this is where we keep only people responding in all waves and the information for each wave is stacked together (that is, there is a separate row of data for each wave of information for each person). - Long file of enumerated persons this is where we keep only those people who were in responding households in all waves and the information for each wave is stacked together (that is, there is a separate row of data for each wave of information for each person).
+- Wide file of responding persons this is where we keep only people responding in all waves and put the variables for each wave next to each other (that is, there is one row of data for each person). - Wide file of enumerated persons this is where we keep only those people who were in responding households in all waves and the variables for each wave are put next to each other. - Long file of responding persons this is where we keep only people responding in all waves and the information for each wave is stacked together (that is, there is a separate row of data for each wave of information for each person). - Long file of enumerated persons this is where we keep only those people who were in responding households in all waves and the information for each wave is stacked together.